ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

 </html>
 ```

-And so now we can see the _layouts/_ directory added to our project.
+And so now we can see the _layouts/_ directory added to our project:

 ```shell
 src/